Wouter-Vansteelant/Vansteelant-etal-2023-JAvianBiol/README.md

 # A trans-African migrant shows repeatable route choice in males and repeatable timing in females
 ---
-Migratory movement data of Canarian Eleonora's falcons, tracked with UvA-BiTS GPS loggers, and resampled to hourly resolution, along with R code to reproduce all analyses in Vansteelant et al (2023) J Avian Biol.
+Migratory movement data of Canarian Eleonora's falcons, tracked with UvA-BiTS GPS loggers, and resampled to hourly resolution are provided via Dryad: JAV-03050.R3

+This GitHub repository contains the R code to reproduce all analyses in Vansteelant et al (2023) J Avian Biol.

 ## Description of the data and file structure